tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 Key packages are collected into _key queues_ of packages with common attributes.
 In particular, all key packages in a key queue belong to the same client and use the same cipher suite and protocol version.
-In addition, an application can define a custom label for key queues, for example, on that specifies custom MLS extensions clients must support.
+In addition, an application can define a custom label for key queues, for example, one that specifies custom MLS extensions clients must support.

 When a client is added to an MLS group (typically after being discovered as